 Focal length.
 When passing through the len, rays are refracted into a point.
 This point is called the focal point, and the distance from the focus to the lens is called the focal length.
 The focal length determines the edge of view of the camera: the smaller it is, the larger the angle of view.
 In order to be able to compare the angles of view of cameras with different sizes of photosensitive elements, the equivalent focal length for 35 mm film is usually indicated.

 Light sensitivity is the value of the light sensitivity of the material, set as a number.
 ISO sensitivity to light is indicated by a number such as ISO 200.
 The higher the number, the higher the sensitivity.

 There are three main formats for digital images (not all cameras have all three).

 - RAW.
 Digital analogue of the film (the signal is captured from the matrix without processing).
 Provides the highest image quality.
-Requires more post editing after shooting in a photo editing app.
+Allows for more post editing after shooting in a photo editing app.

 - TIFF.
 Every photo frame is saved without loss of quality and is immediately ready for printing, but the file is very large.

 - JPEG is a lossy image compression format similar to mp3 in music.
 It allows you to shoot a lot of good quality photos (with a little compression).

 RAW allows you to save a picture in the form that the camera sensor sees it.
 The quality in this format is much higher than in JPEG, because RAW uses “lossless compression”, or even saves without compression at all.

 Photography baseline concepts